 There are many issues to consider when contemplating divorce.
 You may be wondering what will happen to your children, how your property will be divided, or if you should file for a fault or no-fault divorce.
 A qualified family attorney will help you understand the issues involved in a divorce and guide you through the process from start to finish.

 Georgia allows no-fault divorces.
 In order to obtain a no-fault divorce in our area, one spouse must simply assert that the parties no longer get along and do not wish to be married anymore.
 A no-fault divorce does not require any wrongdoing by either party.
 A no-fault divorce is often less contentious and less time-consuming than a fault divorce since wrongdoing by one spouse does not have to be proven.

 However, acts of wrongdoing by one or both spouses can be factored into a divorce filing.
 These include adultery, prison confinement, abandonment, and infliction of emotional or physical pain.
 A spouse’s wrongdoing can inform decisions related to certain aspects of the divorce process, such as dividing marital property, spousal maintenance, and child custody.

 Georgia is an equitable distribution state.
-This means that a judge will decide what is equitable when dividing property.
+This means that a judge will decide what is equitable when dividing property during a Buckhead divorce.
 The property is not necessarily divided equally between the parties but instead is divided in a manner that is determined to be fair.

 A judge will consider several factors in deciding what is fair, including: